KhaledKhm/KhaledKhm/README.md

 - 🔭 I’m a soon to be Software Architecture Engineer (final year in university!)

-- 👨‍💻 I’m currently looking for an end of studies internship!
+- 👨‍💻 I’m currently in an end of studies internship!

 - 💬 Ask me about anything